linneasimonexjobb/webexample/wiki/docs/MkDocs/mkdocs-ci.md

 # MkDocs CI

 To keep the documentation updated.
 A CI is used to validate the changes made to the wiki page.
 For now, GitHub Actions is used to run a CI/CD and deploy to GitHub pages.
 This might change in the future but the file is situated in `.github/workflows/mkdocs.yml`.
 The CI runs MkDocs when a change is merged into the main branch, this updates the gh-deploy branch with the update and is deployed to gh-pages.
+Cool.